nromanen/devops_2025/kateryna_kravchuk/task_03/task_03.md

 [sudo] password for kate_kr:
 ```

-> Again, confirm our *root* privileges to do this, otherwise we get the following:
+> Ensure you run this command with *root* privileges, as failure to do so will result in:

 ```bash
 chmod: changing permissions of 'kr.txt': Operation not permitted